Hillary Clinton says Judge Alito's project

 "Obviously

-I was thinking about making it look great, but I was also thinking about the story you're going to tell through this dress
+I was thinking about making it look great, but I was also thinking

 and how you're going to say that when people ask her about it.